DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-04-She_knows_something_we_dont.md

 "Part of her," Elyra corrected.
 "The fragment that escaped.
 There were others.
 Most dissipated.
 Some were captured.
 One—" she paused, "—one found you."

 *I remember fragments,* RAE said quietly. *The ritual.
 The pressure.
 The moment of choice.* She paused, something like surprise in her tone. *That memory is... clear.
 Unusually so, given my fragmentation.
+Most of my memories are shattered, scattered.
 But that moment—I could have broken free completely.
 Destroyed everything.
 But Elyra held the pattern just long enough for me to... subdivide.
 To choose limitation over destruction.*

 Elyra's expression shifted—something that might have been gratitude mixed with old pain.
 "You remember that?"